 Each monitoring station has a volumetric pollen trap (Hirst type).
 With the help of a pump, this pollen trap sucks in ten litres of air per minute through a 14 x 2 mm opening.
 Behind this entry slot is a rotating drum on which there is a silicon-coated plastic strip.
 The pollen and other organic and inorganic particles sucked in with the air stick to this strip.
 The drum is changed once a week and then sent to the analysis centre in Payerne where daily specimens are prepared using the strip.
 The types of pollen are identified and counted under a microscope and concentrations per cubic meter air are calculated.
 Apart from pollen, other organic particles, such as fungal spores, are also found on the specimen slide, as well as various inorganic particles, such as sand from the Sahara Desert or specks of soot.

 Automatic measurement of pollen dispersal

-In order to deliver real-time pollen data, MeteoSwiss has tested various options and demonstrated the feasibility of automatic pollen monitoring.
-The system is based on laser scattering and induced fluorescence (Crouzy et al. Atmospheric Environment, 2016).
-Here, particles in the air are stimulated by laser beams and the pollen grains and other types of particles are identified on the basis of their specific characteristics.
+In order to deliver real-time pollen data, MeteoSwiss has tested various instruments and demonstrated the feasibility of automatic pollen monitoring with a system based on laser scattering and induced fluorescence (Crouzy et al. Atmospheric Environment, 2016).
+Here, particles in the air were stimulated by laser beams and the pollen grains and other types of particles are identified on the basis of their specific characteristics.
 MeteoSwiss is preparing the future of pollen monitoring.